 “Workspot Add-On Service” means premium add-on capabilities and/or features for Workspot Cloud Services, such as the Workspot Cloud Disaster Recovery Service and Workspot Cloud Backup Service, offered by Workspot for an additional Fee as a Purchased Service and enabled through Workspot Control.
 Currently available Add-On Services are described at https://www.workspot.com/legal/cloudadd-onservices.

 “Workspot Client” means Workspot proprietary software made available by Workspot for downloading and installation by Company and/or End Users on, and/or which is accessible via a compatible web browser (per the Documentation) to End Users from, an End User Device and which allows for access and use of Workspot Hosted Virtual Desktop Services functionality from the End User Device.

-“Workspot Cloud Services” means, collectively, the Workspot Platform and the Workspot Hosted Virtual Desktop Service, the Utilized IaaS and/or other applications or services designated by Workspot, including, without limitation, Workspot mobile and desktop applications.
+“Workspot Cloud Services” means, collectively, the Workspot Platform, the Workspot Hosted Virtual Desktop Service, the Utilized IaaS and/or other applications or services designated by Workspot, including, without limitation, Workspot mobile and desktop applications.

 “Workspot Control” means the Workspot proprietary software designed to allow Administrative Users to configure, manage and monitor Workspot proprietary software applications for Purchased Services and to utilize Workspot Add-On Services acquired under an Order.

 “Workspot Hosted Virtual Desktop” means a user interface individually configured for End User access to the Workspot Hosted Virtual Desktop Service through a unique login identifier.
 Once configured and provisioned, the Workspot Hosted Virtual Desktop can be set by Workspot to be “Active” or “Inactive” for purposes of access and use of the Workspot Hosted Virtual Desktop Service.